 Point of Sale and Card Payments at Events, Festivals and Markets

 Whether you’re running a pop-up or a major music festival, Square is the perfect payment solution for seasonal businesses that want reliability and functionality, without an ongoing burden of cost throughout the rest of the year.

-With no lock-in contracts or recurring monthly fees, you only pay for what you use with Square — a low 1.9% for any tapped, dipped or swiped Visa, MasterCard, eftpos or American Express card payment.
+With no lock-in contracts or recurring monthly fees, you only pay for what you use with Square — a low 1.9% for any tapped, dipped or swiped Visa, MasterCard, eftpos, JCB, or American Express card payment.
 Our hardware is stylish, mobile and very affordable — just $19 for the Chip Card Reader (perfect for queue-busting), or $59 for the Contactless and Chip eftpos Reader (for speedy and secure tap-and-go payments from contactless cards and mobile wallets).

 Getting started is as simple as signing up for your free Square account, downloading the Square Point of Sale app, and you’re on your way to running a fully integrated point-of-sale and payments system.

 2. Keeping up with the contactless demand

 Australian consumers are leading the world when it comes to contactless payments.
 Research on the global adoption of contactless cards last year showed that two-thirds of Australians carry a contactless card (compared to just 14 percent of Americans), and over half of transactions under $100 were made using a contactless method of payment.